zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

  ## Step 2: Create a New Pipeline
 - Open the "Create New Pipeline" dialog.
-    - If you do not have existing pipelines, press the "**New Pipeline**" button
+    - If you do not have existing pipelines, press the "**New Pipeline**" button.
     - If you already have some pipelines, press the "**Enter Edit Mode**" button and then click the "**Add a New Pipeline**" button at the bottom of the list of pipelines.
-- Provide details about the pipeline in the Create Pipeline Dialog
+- Provide details about the pipeline in the Create Pipeline Dialog.
-    - Name your pipeline and add a description
+    - Use the **Name** field to give your pipeline a descriptive short name.
-    - Pick a filter for the source of your logs.
+    - Use the **Description** field to add a detailed long description for your pipleine.
+    - Use the **Filter** field to select the logs you want to process with this pipeline.<br/> Typically, these are filters identifying the source of the logs you want to process.
-    - Verify the logs you want will be selected by the pipeline.
-Note that while it is not ideal, it is ok if your filter selects other non JSON logs too
+    - Use the **Filtered Logs Preview** to verify that the logs you want to process will be selected by the pipeline. <br/> Note that while it is not ideal, it is ok if your filter selects other non JSON logs too.

 <figure data-zoomable align="center">